• Skip to primary navigation

 ×

-Scientifically Proven Health Benefits of a Plant-Based Diet
+• 6 Health Benefits of a Vegan Diet

 • The British Dietetic Association has confirmed that ‘well-planned vegan diets can support healthy living in people of all ages’.

-• The American Heart Association has stated that eating less meat can prevent or reverse chronic illness such as heart disease or diabetes.
+• The American Heart Association has stated that eating less meat can prevent or reverse chronic illnesses like heart disease or diabetes.

 • The World Health Organization has classified processed meat as a potential cause of cancer.